Trivance: Latency-Optimal AllReduce by Shortcutting Multiport Networks: Trivance

 \subsection{Generalizing to Arbitrary Network Sizes}

-For ring sizes not equal to a power-of-three, \name proceeds as defined for the first $\lfloor \log_3 n \rfloor$ steps.
-In the final step, each node $r$ communicates in both directions with a distance of $\left\lceil \frac{3^{\lceil \log_3 n \rceil} - n}{2} \right\rceil$ to obtain the remaining blocks required for the reduction.
-Depending where the non-power-of-three ring size $n$ places between two optimal power-of-three sizes $3^{\lfloor \log_3 n \rfloor}$ and $3^{\lceil \log_3 n \rceil}$, the distance increases by one for each two nodes of $n$ exceeding $3^{\lfloor \log_3 n \rfloor}$.
+For ring sizes not equal to a power-of-three, \textsc{Trivance} proceeds as defined for the first $\lfloor \log_3 n \rfloor$ steps.
+In the final step, each node $r$ communicates in both directions with a distance of $\left\lceil \frac{n - 3^{\lfloor \log_3 n \rfloor}}{2} \right\rceil$ to obtain the remaining blocks required for the reduction.
+Depending on where the non-power-of-three ring size $n$ places between two optimal power-of-three sizes $3^{\lfloor \log_3 n \rfloor}$ and $3^{\lceil \log_3 n \rceil}$, the distance increases by one for each two nodes of $n$ exceeding $3^{\lfloor \log_3 n \rfloor}$.
 For example, given a node $r$ in a ring network with 32 nodes, it will have already acquired 27 of the 32 required blocks before the last step.
 Consequently, only 5 additional blocks need to be forwarded to $r$ from both directions, as opposed to 54 blocks in a network of size 81 (next largest power-of-three size).
-Since the number of missing blocks a node at distance $d$ provides to $r$ is exactly $d$, the remaining blocks can be obtained by communicating with nearby nodes.
-This significantly reduces congestion, while still only one block is transmitted.

-Figure~\ref{fig:trivanceNonPowerThree} illustrates the communication pattern of \name for a network of size 7 compared to the power-of-three network of size 9.
+Figure~\ref{fig:trivanceNonPowerThree} illustrates the communication pattern of \textsc{Trivance} for a network of size 7 compared to the power-of-three network of size 9.
 As expected, the algorithm completes in two steps for $9$ nodes.
 For $7$ nodes, two steps are also required despite the smaller network size.
-The communication distance in the final step is only two (shorter than in the $9$-node case) which leads to less communication collisions.
+The communication distance in the final step is only two (shorter than in the $9$-node case) which leads to fewer communication collisions.
 Additionally, fewer blocks are transferred in the previous step.

+The congestion of the final step is uniform and equals the communication distance as every node communicates in both directions with the same distance.
+Since the number of missing blocks a node at distance $d$ provides to $r$ is exactly $d$, the block with the reduced information can be obtained by communicating with nearby nodes.

+Consequently, \textsc{Trivance} requires $\lceil \log_3 n \rceil$ communication steps, matching the theoretical lower bound for arbitrary $n$ from Section~\ref{sec:optimality}.
+Compared to Swing and Recursive Doubling, which require $\lceil \log_2 n \rceil$ steps, the asymptotic improvement in communication steps is $58.5\%$.
+For power-of-two network sizes, this ranges from $25\%$ to $57\%$, while for arbitrary network sizes it can reach up to $75\%$.
+Blocks are propagated according to Algorithm~\ref{alg:get_blocks}, ensuring that each block is forwarded at most once per phase and that the total transmitted volume remains bounded by $2m$ per node for AllReduce.
+Furthermore, the transmission delay cost is strictly lower than that of the next larger power-of-three topology, since the final communication step covers only the remaining uncovered nodes.
+The exact overhead therefore depends on the position of $n$ between two consecutive powers of three.